kieraneglin/Thumper-Blocks/README.md

 ## Differences compared to Triple-Decky

 - Shaves 1.75mm off the width of each block
-  - This allows the blocks to fit existing hardware without modification or omitting a filament block
+  - This allows the blocks to fit existing hardware and kits without modification or omitting a filament block
   - If you're already set up for Triple-Decky, it reclaims 10.5mm for every 6 blocks.
 With this, you can add things like a dedicated bypass block
 - Uses an M4 nut for the filament brake instead of a printed part (low friction) or a grub screw (uncommon part)
+  - Subjectively improves the assembly process by having a one-piece brake design
 - Removes the need for supports on all parts except the tophat for less post-processing
 - Allows for the use of 1 pair of magnets
 - Lets you use N35 magnets instead of N52, but stronger is still better if you have them